— A Timely Look at Transactions as They Happen

 Last: nemodomi2012 ZiPS Projections - Oakland A's

-Last: Athletic Supporter gangnam style2012 ZiPS Projections - Kansas City Royals
+Last: Athletic Supporter can feel the slow rot2012 ZiPS Projections - Kansas City Royals

 Last: hokieneerPirates - Acquire Burnett

-Last: YR Misses Reggie Bars2012 ZiPS Projections - Pittsburgh Pirates
+Last: YR Is Surrounded by Yankees (the bad kind)2012 ZiPS Projections - Pittsburgh Pirates

 Last: Dangerous Dean2012 ZiPS Projections - Minnesota Twins